joseangeldelangel10/nlp_tasks_AI2/README.md

 ### Tests:

-To run the unit tests for the porject methods log in to huggingface cli using your huggingface token and then from the root dir of the repo, call:
+To run the unit tests for the project log in to huggingface using cli and your huggingface token.
+Then from the root dir of the repo, call:
 ```
 python -m pytest tests.py
 ```